The oily bird gets the Ferrari

 5-6 percent of profits.
 "It's never enough," said one at BP.

-Traders point to competition from banks eating into margins and liquidity on forward derivatives markets that has yet to fully recover from the near-collapse of China Aviation Oil (Singapore) (CAO) in 2004 after $550 million losses.
+Traders point to competition from banks eating into margins and liquidity on forward derivatives markets that has yet to fully recover from the near-collapse of China Aviation Oil (Singapore) (CAO)

 "I think the physical oil traders did better than the derivatives guys," said a trader at U.S.-based Koch.